-The odds are pretty good that, at some point in Baby’s life, you’ve spent some time pushing him around in a stroller.
+The odds are pretty good that, at some point in Baby’s life, you’ve spent some time pushing them around in a stroller.
 Like so many parents who transport their kids this way, there are a couple of questions you’ve probably thought about.
 First, why are there no strollers for adults?
-And second, when will Baby be ready to ditch the stroller and start walking by themselves?
+And second, when will Baby be ready to ditch the stroller and start walking by themself?

 As is the case with lots of things like this, the time when Baby leaves stroller-hood behind depends on a variety of factors.
 Sometimes it’s the parents who don’t want to part with the stroller; other times, it’s the little ones who resist the transition.